openstack-archive/python-distilclient/README.rst

   git tag -s 0.2.0

-2. Check that tag is in the repo: “git tag -v 0.2.0”, you should see something
+2. Check that tag is in the repo: "git tag -v 0.2.0", you should see something
 like:

 .. code-block:: shell